-- Promotion of a specific 4-H project, member recruitment, current youth issues, event, etc.

-- Community Service

-- The National Campaign "4-H" Grows Here"
+- Promotion of a specific 4-H project, member recruitment, current youth issues, event, etc. - Community Service - The National Campaign "Find Your Spark in 4-H"

 Do not include valuables, food items that will spoil or potentially harmful products in any educational display.
 The 4-H program cannot accept responsibility for loss of valuables.
 Potentially harmful products will be discarded.